LF-Decentralized-Trust/project-proposals/index.md

 the maintainers of the project.
 The technical champions can change in the middle of the project.

+If this project proposal is for a feature that is unique to an existing Hyperledger project, please reach out to that project's maintainers to see about joining that project instead of creating a new project proposal.
+If discussion with the existing project community leads to not joining, then the proposal will be reviewed on its own merits as an independent project.
+Please note in the proposal the conversations with that project and the reason for not joining their efforts.

 Please note that readability is very important.
 The language of the proposal should be English if possible as that is the lingua franca of the community.
 The Chicago Manual Of Style should be followed for